VideoCurio/nixos-configuration/README.md

 * [Modular configuration files](https://github.com/VideoCurio/nixos-configuration/tree/master/modules) for apps like Steam, Discord, OBS, Ollama AI, docker, QEMU + virt-manager, Python3, Rust and more...
 * Modular hardened systemd services configurations files. -WIP-
 * NixOS packages **auto-update** every night or at first boot of the day.
+* Curi*OS* updater.
+Check this GitHub repo for new system version.
 * A bunch of nerd fonts...

 Useful COSMIC shortcuts: